 To Synchronize the Do the following: Using This Command: Secondary: 3.
-End the Primary Storage vxrvq -c checkpoint Checkpoint. checkstart rvg name to the Secondary using the Storage Checkpoint.
+End the Primary Storage vxrvq -c checkpoint Checkpoint. checkstart rvg name 4.
+Restore the tapes on the vradmin -c checkpoint Secondary and start replication startrep to the Secondary using the Storage Checkpoint.
+See "Using block-level backup and Storage Checkpoint"